-Seahawks notes: Season is over for cornerback Quinton Dunbar, leaving Seattle future uncertain
+Seahawks notes: Season is over for cornerback Quinton Dunbar, leaving future in Seattle uncertain

-Quinton Dunbar’s rocky first season as a Seahawk is over, with coach Pete Carroll saying Wednesday he will have knee surgery and won’t play again this year.
+Quinton Dunbar’s rocky first season as a Seahawk is over as coach Pete Carroll said Wednesday he will have knee surgery and won’t play again this year.

-And since Dunbar can now be an unrestricted free agent, it’s possible his first year in Seattle could also be his last, especially with the Seahawks having found an able replacement for the right cornerback spot in D.J.
+Since Dunbar can become an unrestricted free agent, it’s possible his first year with the Seahawks could also be his last, especially as they found an able replacement for the right cornerback spot in D.J.
 Reed.

 Dunbar was acquired from Washington in March for a fifth-round pick in the wake of a 2019 season in which many observers thought he might have been a Pro Bowl honoree had he not missed five games due to injuries, eventually going on IR with a hamstring issue.

-But Dunbar played just six games this season for Seattle during a year that went off track from the start.
+Dunbar played just six games this season during a year that went off track from the start.

-Dunbar was charged in May in connection with an armed robbery in Florida, and while all charges were later dropped Dunbar was placed on the commissioner’s exempt list and missed the first two-and-a-half weeks of training camp.
+Dunbar was charged in May in connection with an armed robbery in Florida, and while all charges were dropped, Dunbar was placed on the commissioner’s exempt list and missed the first two-and-a-half weeks of training camp.

-Once he arrived he battled knee issues from the start, playing every snap in only one game (a loss at Arizona), inactive for two games early, and then after struggling to make it through a game at Buffalo placed on Injured Reserve on Nov.
+Once he arrived he battled knee issues from the start, playing every snap in only one game (a loss at Arizona), inactive for two early games and after struggling to make it through a game at Buffalo placed on Injured Reserve on Nov.
 19.

 Dunbar returned to practice two weeks ago with the Seahawks hoping he could play again this year.

-But that won’t happen now, with Carroll saying “he’s going to get his knee fixed.
+But that won’t happen now.
+Carroll said, “He’s going to get his knee fixed.
 He just couldn’t make the turn.
-He tried really hard the last couple weeks and he just can’t get over the hump on it.”
+He tried really hard the last couple weeks, and he just can’t get over the hump on it.”

-Dunbar allowed a passer rating of 111.0 in his six games, almost double the 61.2 he gave up in 2019 with Washington, according to Pro Football Reference, allowing 35 completions on 54 targets for 491 yards and four touchdowns.
+Dunbar allowed a passer rating of 111.0 in his six games, almost double the 61.2 he gave up in 2019 with Washington, according to Pro Football Reference.
+He allowed 35 completions on 54 targets for 491 yards and four touchdowns.

-Reed has started the last three games at right cornerback and figures to remain there, though the Seahawks on Wednesday also reported that Tre Flowers has officially returned to practice after being on Injured Reserve with a hamstring injury.
-Flowers has started seven games this season and was the fulltime starter at right cornerback the last two years.
+Reed started the last three games at right cornerback and figures to remain there, though the Seahawks also reported that Tre Flowers officially returned to practice Wednesday after being on Injured Reserve with a hamstring injury.
+Flowers has started seven games this season and was the full-time starter at right cornerback the last two years.

-But Carroll said earlier this week that Reed “deserves’’ to keep playing, and he seems likely to remain in the starting role for now.
+Carroll said earlier this week that Reed “deserves’’ to keep playing, and he seems likely to remain in the starting role.

-Reed has allowed a passer rating of just 78.7 this season and got his second interception of the year in Sunday’s 20-15 win at Washington.
+Reed has allowed a passer rating of just 78.7 this season and got his second interception of the season in Sunday’s 20-15 win at Washington.

-Washington turned the draft pick it got for Dunbar into linebacker Khaleke Hudson of MIchigan.
-Interestingly, Hudson had played only one defense snap all season before starting Sunday’s game against Seattle due to injuries to other players, and had eight tackles.
+Washington turned the draft pick it got for Dunbar into linebacker Khaleke Hudson of Michigan.
+Interestingly, Hudson had played only one defensive snap all season before starting Sunday’s game against the Seahawks due to injuries to other players and had eight tackles.

-Dunbar wanted out of Washington after making it clear he was unhappy with his contract situation — he had a $3.25 million base salary for this year.
+Dunbar wanted out of Washington after making it clear he was unhappy with his contract situation.
+He had a $3.25 million base salary for this year.

-And the assumption when Seattle traded for him was that the Seahawks were likely to want to re-sign the 28-year-old Dunbar and make him a longterm fixture in the secondary, some thinking a secondary that featured Dunbar and Shaquill Griffin at cornerback and Jamal Adams and Quandre Diggs at safety could be among the best in the NFL.
+The assumption when the Seahawks traded for him was that they were likely to want to re-sign the 28-year-old Dunbar and make him a long-term fixture in the secondary, some thinking a secondary that featured Dunbar and Shaquill Griffin at cornerback and Jamal Adams and Quandre Diggs at safety could be among the best in the NFL.

-Instead, that quartet started just two games together this season — the first two.
+That quartet started just two games together this season — the first two.

-And Dunbar’s injury-riddled season and the emergence of Reed could change Seattle’s thoughts on what it wants to do with its secondary in the future — Reed remains under contract through the 2021 season on his initial rookie contract signed when he was drafted in the fifth round by the 49ers in 2018, due to make a base salary of $920,000 next year.
+Dunbar’s injury-riddled season and the emergence of Reed could change the Seahawks thoughts on what it wants to do with the secondary in the future.
+Reed remains under contract through the 2021 season on his rookie contract signed when he was drafted in the fifth round by the 49ers in 2018, and is due to make a base salary of $920,000 next year.

-With Griffin also a free agent and Seattle likely to try to extend Adams, the Seahawks could use a bargain starter somewhere in the secondary and may have found it in Reed, especially with Flowers also under contract through the 2021 season on his rookie deal (Diggs is also under contract through 2021).
+With Griffin also a free agent and the Seahawks likely to try to extend Adams, the Seahawks could use a bargain starter somewhere in the secondary and may have found it in Reed, especially with Flowers also under contract through the 2021 season on his rookie deal (Diggs is also under contract through 2021).

 As for Dunbar, defensive coordinator Ken Norton Jr. said it was unfortunate the Seahawks didn’t really get a chance to see him at his best this season.